-- You or a Guarantor may be able to add investments to the Secured Portfolio.
-The amount you will need to contribute will depend on the Market Value and Lending Ratio for those investments. - You or a Guarantor may be able to sell part of the Secured Portfolio and use the net sale proceeds to reduce the Total Amount Owing.
+- You may be able to add investments to the Secured Portfolio.
+The amount you will need to contribute will depend on the Market Value and Lending Ratio for those investments. - You may be able to sell part of the Secured Portfolio and use the net sale proceeds to reduce the Total Amount Owing.
 The amount you will need to sell will depend on the Market Value and Lending Ratio of those investments.

 You must transfer into your Loan Account the short fall amount specified in the Margin Call in cleared funds and by the time specified in the Margin Call.
 The Lender may accept other evidence of your actions to resolve a Margin Call, for example a contract note from your Broker to sell some of the Secured Portfolio.

-If you want to resolve the Margin Call by taking actions other than by paying cleared funds into your Loan Account then you or your Nominated Financial Adviser should contact the Customer Service Team to confirm that your intended actions and evidence of those actions will be acceptable to the Lender.
-Before repaying borrowed money or selling any investments in the Secured Portfolio you should consider the impact on any Fixed Rate Loan and the Minimum Interest Balance (refer to section 3.5 in this Product Guide).
+Before repaying borrowed money or selling any investments in the Secured Portfolio you should consider the impact on any Fixed Rate Loan (refer to section 3.5 in this Product Guide).